-Here at CSi, we’re all really big fans of science fiction and its genre (just don’t ask us about the original Star Trek).
+Here at CSi, we’re all really big fans of science fiction and its genre.
 As such, it’s always fun to catch up on the latest TV or films that depict how computers, networks, robotics and such are portrayed.

 Sometimes, they’re right on point.
 Although who knew that 1984’s Big Brother would become a possibility thanks to social media?
 And sometimes, they’re way off.
 I mean, where are our flying cars already?